kyma-project/community/concepts/observability-strategy/configurable-monitoring/01-monitoring-groundwork.md

 ### Basic backend configuration
 - Have a vendor-neutral layer of collectors that collects and ships metrics, but does not permanently store it (as a backend).
-- The collector must run stable at any time when using the typical settings.
+- The collector must run stably at any time when using the typical settings.
 Bad configuration must be prevalidated and rejected.
 Fast feedback is welcome.
 - Outputs
   - Support configuration of backends and outputs at runtime (no need to run a Kyma upgrade process) in a scenario-focused approach.
   - Support multiple configurations at the same time (in individual Kubernetes resources) to support easy activation of dedicated scenarios.